-Go to TTU Graduate School http://www.depts.ttu.edu/gradschool/admissions/howtoapply.php and click the "Apply Now" link.
+Go to Texas Tech Graduate Admissions and select "Click Here to Apply!"
 Follow the instructions to apply to the Graduate School.
 There is a \$75 application fee, and it can be completed online.
-You will not need GRE scores for certification or for Master's Programs.
+You will not need GRE scores for certification or for master's programs.